 Sarah's net worth: $476,800 − $302,700 = $174,100

-The Federal Reserve's Survey of Consumer Finances (SCF), conducted every three years, provides the most reliable net worth data in the United States.
+The Federal Reserve's Survey of Consumer Finances, conducted every three years, is the gold standard for net worth data.
 The most recent survey (2022, published 2023) shows:

 | Age Group | Median Net Worth | Average Net Worth |